 Instructions

 - Boil the shrimp in a large pot of water for about 2 minutes until the shrimp just turns pink.
-You can add seasoning to the cold water before bringing it to a boil such as ยฝ lemon sliced, 1 tablespoon sea salt or garlic salt, and ยฝ teaspoon black peppercorns.
+You can add seasoning to the cold water before bringing it to a boil such as ½ lemon sliced, 1 tablespoon sea salt or garlic salt, and ½ teaspoon black peppercorns.
 Immediately put the shrimp in a water bath with ice cubes to stop the shrimp from cooking.

-- In a medium-sized bowl add the cooked chilled shrimp, sliced cucumber, minced red onion, sliced grape tomatoes, cubed mango, cubed avocado, and the chopped fresh cilantro.
+- In a medium-sized bowl add the cooked chilled shrimp, sliced cucumber, minced red onion, sliced grape tomatoes, cubed mango, cubed avocado, and chopped fresh cilantro.
 Combine the salad ingredients.

 - Pour the dressing over the top of the Mexican shrimp salad and gently toss to combine.
 Let sit for up to 30 minutes to combine the flavors before serving.
-Add more salt and pepper to taste.
-Enjoy!

 Notes